-It’s been just over a year since Apple released one of its latest marketing features to facilitate our job as mobile marketers—Custom Product Pages.
-Let’s see how they can help us improve conversion rates!
+It’s been nearly three years since Apple released one of its latest marketing features, Custom Product Pages, to facilitate our work as mobile marketers.
+Let’s see how they can help us improve conversion rates.

 Table of Contents